Chirag-ahir/JAVA-All-Basic/README.md

 > Class variables also known as static variables are declared with the static keyword in a class, but outside a method, constructor or a block.

+**What is Constructor?**<br>
-**Constructor:** A constructor is a special method that is used to initialize objects.
+  A constructor is a special method that is used to initialize objects.
 The constructor is called when an object of a class is created.

 Two types of constructors in JAVA
 >No arg Constructor (Default Constructor) : A constructor with no arguments is called a default constructor.
 If we do not create a constructor of a class, Java creates a default constructor with data members which has values like zero, null, etc.<br>